Italy's Illycaffe launches cold coffee as Starbucks looms

 The arrival of Starbucks, which plans to open its first Italian store in Milan in September, ramps up the competition in Italy as coffeemakers chase the growing number of consumers prepared to pay a premium for quality coffee.

-Cold coffee is considered key to attracting new consumers and global maker leader Nestle signalled the appeal for this product last September when it bought cold-brewed coffees specialist Blue Bottle Coffee in the United States.
+Cold coffee is considered key to attracting new consumers and global maker leader Nestle (NESN.S) signaled the appeal for this product last September when it bought cold-brewed coffees specialist Blue Bottle Coffee in the United States.

 Illycaffe’s new drink is made through a slow extraction of coffee at a cold temperature.